Azure/azure-iot-sdk-node/provisioning/device/devdoc/tpm_registration_requirements.md

 **]**

 **SRS_NODE_DPS_TPM_REGISTRATION_16_008: [** When the callback for the registration process is called, the `register` method shall store the symmetric key within the TPM by calling the `activateIdentityKey` method of the `TpmSecurityClient` object passed to the constructor with the following arguments:
-- `symmetricKey`: the symmetric key property of the `TpmChallenge` object returned by the previous call to `TpmProvisioningTransport.getAuthenticationChallenge`
+- `symmetricKey`: the symmetric key returned by the previous call to `TpmProvisioningTransport.getAuthenticationChallenge`
 - a callback that will handle an optional error if the operation fails.

 **]**